You are here

 You may have to pay the cost to get to your class if it is taught on a college campus

-Your school district is not required to cover your transportation costs if you take a class at a college campus.
+Your school is not required to cover your transportation costs if you take a college class at a college campus.
 Paying for gas in your car or paying for a bus pass is your responsibility.

 Hear From a Student